 Other Packing Tips for State to State Moves

-Special and careful consideration, attention to details, patience, and hard work are essential when packing for an out of state move.
-You then need to make god use of each tip and trick that will be of good match for your packing efforts and see it to fruition:
+Special and careful consideration, attention to detail, patience, and hard work are essential when packing for an out-of-state move.
+You then need to make god use of each tip and trick that will be of a good match for your packing efforts and see it to fruition:

 Below are additional packing tips: